Priceless bugreports

-So how to tell him?
-And not just shout out the words in the air.
-How to tell him so that he will listen to you
+So how do you tell him?
+You can’t just shout out the words in the air.
+How do you tell him so that he will listen to you and understand the problem?

 Priceless bugreport